Economic Injury Disaster Loan Program (EIDL)

 - payment on any utility for which service began before February 15, 2020.

-The amount forgiven is not considered taxable income to the borrower.
+The forgiven amount is not taxable income to the borrower.

 A borrower will not be penalized by a reduction in the amount forgiven for termination of an employee made between February 15, 2020 and April 26, 2020, as long as the employee is rehired by June 30, 2020.